majdif47/AiCodeGen/README.md

 # 🧠 AI Code Generator 🖥️

-A **Go-based automation tool** that dynamically generates useful programming code snippets across various languages with the help of AI! 🚀 The tool also automates Git commits and pushes, making your workflow seamless. 😎
+A **Go-based automation tool** that dynamically generates programming code snippets across various languages with the help of AI. 🚀 While the generated code might range from useful to outright nonsensical, this tool provides a fun way to explore AI-assisted code generation. 🤔 It also automates Git commits and pushes to streamline your workflow.

 ---